Segflow/blog/content/post/go-compiler-optimization.md

 }[aRandomFunc()]
 ```

-At compile time, we can if both `right` and `left` nodes are constant, if they are, we see if what are we looking for (the key), is defined in the constant map, and if they are we replace the `INDEXMAP` node in the AST by the value of that key.
+At compile time, we can check if both `right` and `left` nodes are constant, if they are, we see if what are we looking for (the key), is defined in the constant map, and if it's the case we replace the `INDEXMAP` node in the AST by the value of that key.
 This will replace all lookups on maps where the map is an `OMAPLIT` and the key is a constant with a constant if possible.

 This optimization is applied directly to the AST and not the SSA form.
 This type of AST optimization is implemented inside the `walk` function.